dany68/v-input/README.md

 ## Textarea

 To render a textarea instead of an input, set the type option to `textarea`.
-If you want to resize the height of the textarea automatically based on the content height add the `autoresize="true"` attribute to the v-input tag.
+If you want to resize the height of the textarea automatically based on the content height add the `:autoresize="true"` attribute to the v-input tag.

 ## Feedback